Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Mathematical background and Related work

 In a weighted hypergraph the degree $\deg\left(v_{i}\right)$ of a vertex $v_{i}$ is defined as:

 The volume of $S\subseteq V$ is defined as:

-The incident matrix of a hypergraph is the matrix $H=\left[h_{kl}\right]_{\substack{1\leqslant k\leqslant n\\ 1\leqslant l\leqslant p } }$ of $M_{n\times p}\left(\left\{ 0\,;\,1\right\} \right)$, where $h_{kl}= $.
+The incident matrix of a hypergraph is the matrix $H=\left[h_{ij}\right]_{\substack{1\leqslant i\leqslant n\\ 1\leqslant j\leqslant p } }$ of $M_{n\times p}\left(\left\{ 0\,;\,1\right\} \right)$, where $h_{ij}= $.

-Random walks are largely used to evaluate the importance of vertices.
-In \cite{zhou2007learning}, a random walk on a hypergraph is defined as choosing a hyperedge $e_{k}$ with a probability proportional to $w_{e}\left(e_{k}\right)$; in a given hyperedge a vertex is uniformly randomly chosen.
-The probability transition from a vertex $v_{i}$ to a vertex $v_{j}$ is:
+Random walks are largely used to evaluate the importance of vertices in hypergraphs.
+In \cite{zhou2007learning}, a random walk on a hypergraph is defined by choosing a hyperedge $e_{j}$ with a probability proportional to $w_{e}\left(e_{j}\right)$; and within that hyperedge a vertex is randomly chosen using a uniform law.
+The probability transition from a vertex $v_{i_{1}}$ to a vertex $v_{i_{2}}$ is: